 Yes!
 Because we only leave if the Watchers find whales, and we leave 98% of the time!

 This is one of the few places in the world where this happens, which makes the Azores a unique place for the observation of cetaceans.

 We work with Watchmen who are at strategic sites, sites used by the old whalers at the time of whaling.
 Two hours before each tour, they control the sea with binoculars, looking for whales.
 When they see them, they call us and guide our boat via radio.

-We can see sperm whales and three species of resident dolphins (Bottlenose, Common, Clip) throughout the year.
-Bearded whales (Blue, Common, Humpbacks, Sei and Bryde whales) are here in the spring (March-June) and autumn (September-October), with some sightings during the summer.
+We can see sperm whales and three species of resident dolphins (Bottlenose, Common, Risso) throughout the year.
+Baleen whales (Blue, Common, Humpbacks, Sei and Bryde whales) are here in the spring (March-June) and autumn (September-October), with some sightings during the summer.
 These cetaceans pass through the Azores to feed and rest after a long journey while migrating to the North.

 Are you going to see whales tomorrow?

 Every day is different, and the morning is different from the afternoon.
 But again, we only leave if the Watchers find whales and we leave 98% of the time!

 When is the best time for whale watching in the Azores?